-Neck stiffness is an acute spasm of the neck muscles.
+Acute wry neck is an acute spasm of the neck muscles.
 The problems often occur suddenly and make it difficult to turn or bend the head.
 The pain is often felt mostly on one side, where a clear “trigger point” limits movement.
-Neck stiffness is uncomfortable but usually harmless and often goes away within a few days to a week.
+Acute wry neck is uncomfortable but usually harmless and often goes away within a few days to a week.

 Common causes & risk factors